 Construction accidents happen every day, and they result in all sorts of injuries, from very minor to catastrophic.
 Claims for injuries stemming from construction accidents are often complicated cases that require a detailed and careful review in order to determine who may bring a personal injury claim due to a construction accident, what claims can be pursued, and against whom such claims can be made.

 Who can Bring a Personal Injury Claim for Injuries Resulting From a Construction Accident?

 While anyone injured as a result of a construction accident is potentially able to bring a claim, there are some important limitations.

-An injured worker in North Carolina can pursue a personal injury claim where the accident was due to the negligence of a “third part y”.
-For example, if a carpenter is working on a job, and is struck and injured by building materials dropped from a crane operated by another company (a “third party”), that carpenter can pursue a personal injury claim in addition to a workers’ compensation claim.
-(The workers’ compensation insurance company does have the right to get money they paid from the personal injury claim.)
+An injured worker in North Carolina can pursue a personal injury claim where the accident was due to the negligence of a “third party”.
+For example, if a carpenter is working on a job, and is struck and injured by building materials dropped from a crane operated by another company (a “third-party”), that carpenter can pursue a personal injury claim in addition to a workers’ compensation claim.
+(The workers’ compensation insurance company does have the right to get the money they paid from the personal injury claim.)

 Construction Accident Cases are Often Complicated

 Whether a person injured in a construction accident is a worker or a passer-by, construction injuries can involve complicated issues as far as the exact cause of the injury, and who is responsible.
 In fact, there will normally be an argument that more than one person or company was at fault.
 For example in the crane example above, there are a number of possible causes to be investigated.
 Was the crane operator not paying attention?
 Had she been trained properly before being allowed to operate the crane?
 Did the general contractor overseeing the project have proper safety precautions in place as required by OSHA?
 There could also be evidence that leads to other types of claims.
 Was the crane in the example above defective?
 Well, if so, there may be a product liability action that can be pursued as well.